WP-API/WP-API/docs/routes/routes.md

 * Metadata is only available to authenticated clients, as the fields are "raw" values from the database.
-The API cannot ensure that it's not leaking private data (we're working on changing WordPress to support this).
+The API cannot ensure that it's not leaking private data, although we're working on changing WordPress to support this.

 * "Complex" metadata is not available from the API.
-Only simple values (such as numbers, strings and booleans) are available via the meta endpoints.
-Complex values such as arrays and objects do not have a lossless (one-to-one) representation in JSON.
+Only simple values, such as numbers, strings, and booleans, are available via the meta endpoints.
+Complex values, such as arrays and objects do not have a lossless (one-to-one) representation in JSON.
 Exposing the serialized value could leak internal implementation details and pose a security risk.

 * "Protected" metadata is not available from the API.
 This includes any metadata with a key prefixed with `_`, as well as any meta marked as protected by plugins.
-Protected meta is used to store internal data by many plugins, and cannot be exposed to external clients.
+Protected meta is used to store internal data by many plugins and cannot be exposed to external clients.

 ### Response